Using DNS over HTTPS with Pi-Hole and Cloudflared

 echo

-# display text
+# display the text "cloudflare status" in blue

 echo "cloudflared status:"